bower/decompress-zip/README.md

 ### .list(file)

-Returns an array of paths for the files stored in the archive
+Returns a promise for an array of the paths of the files stored in the archive.

 ```js
 decompress.list('example.zip'); // ['file.txt', 'dir/', 'dir/another-file.txt']